rithikrathan/RoguePM/README.md

     chmod +x Rogue.sh

 ## Usage
     ```bash
     source Rogue.sh new <flags>

-### Flags
+- flags:
-    - '-t''<template name>' : Creates the project directory based on the given template
+     -t <template name> : Creates the project directory based on the given template
-    - '-r' : If a directory in the name of the project already exists, then replace it with this new project directory (existing files will be deleted)
+     -r : If a directory in the name of the project already exists, then replace it with this new project directory (existing files will be deleted)
-    - '-v' '<public/private>' : Sets the Github repository's visiblity to private or public (default is private)
+     -v <public/private> : Sets the Github repository's visiblity to private or public (default is private)
-    - '-m' '<initial commit message>' : initial commit message for this project (default is "initial commit")
+     -m <initial commit message> : initial commit message for this project (default is "initial commit")
-    - '-l' '<project license>' : specifies the license to be added (default is "mit")
+     -l <project license> : specifies the license to be added (default is "mit")